bheimbu/evolutionary_ecology/docs/source/second_week.rst

 Today, it's all about search algorithms.
 You will learn the basics of the two most common methods for calculating phylogenetic trees – :ref:`Maximum_Likelihood` in the morning and :ref:`Bayesian_Inference` in the afternoon.

-Both methods are widely used, because they are more thorough than Cluster methods and they approach the mathematical part of inferring phylogenetic trees from different angles.
+Both methods are widely used, because they are more thorough than clustering algorithms (such as UPGMA or NJ) and they approach the mathematical part of inferring phylogenetic trees from different angles.
 You will hear more about this in the :ref:`lectures` that are accompanied with the two sections.

 Today, we use two programs that can only be controlled via the command line and do not have a GUI (graphical user interface), namely :ref:`RAxML <Raxml>` (`download here <https://owncloud.gwdg.de/index.php/s/feKtzea2J1avgZw>`_) and :ref:`MrBayes <MrBayes>` (`download here <https://owncloud.gwdg.de/index.php/s/YyIcVOeqUWKxilX>`_).